CyclotronResearchCentre/bidsme/README.md

 ```

 Outside the definition and storage of global parameters, `InitEP` can be used for loading
-and parcing external files.
+and parsing external files.
 For example, in [Example1](#ex1), the `Appariement.xlsx`
-exel file, containing the list of subjects is parced.
+excel file, containing the list of subjects is parced.
-The parced excel file is used later to identify sessions and fill the `participant.tsv` file.
+The parsed excel file is used later to identify sessions and fill the `participant.tsv` file.

 If `--part-template` option is not used in `coinsort`, then the template
  json file for `participants.tsv` can be done there, using